infobliss/Glam2Commons-Report/gsoc2017/index.md

 ### Lessons

-The GSoC experience enriches the intern in many ways.
+The GSoC experience is enriching in many ways.
 For me it was no different.
-There are many lessons learnt along the way.
+There were many lessons learnt along the way.
 It was known from the beginning that ours is going to be a Python Flask tool.

-- Learnt how to work remotely with Toollabs server.
-- Learnt how to use the OAuth protocol for user authentication.
-- Learnt the use of Python Flask, Jinja2 templating, Bootstrap.
-- Learnt how to use the API of third parties such as the **GLAM**s into one's project.
-- Learnt to use OOP design effectively.
-- Learnt how to improve quality and readability of code.
-- Learnt how to use github for collaboration.
-- Learnt how to test locally.
+So I started learning about the Flask micro framework even before submiting the proposal while doing the microtasks.
+During the community bonding period I got myself familiar with Wikimedia Toollabs and how to make a Flask app in Toollabs.
+The immediate next step was to learn how to use the OAuth protocol for user authentication.
+Thereafter while fetching data from the APIs provided by the GLAMs I acquired a better understanding of how to work with third party APIs.
+Right from the end of the first evaluation we had focussed on improving the readability and quality of the code.
+This included using Flake8 for python code and writing useful comments in the code.
+Midway in the project I had some issues in github.
+Somehow some files got deleted and my mentors helped to restore them.
+So I got a flavour of how to use github for collaboration.
+Also in the beginning I did not have a local OAuth enabled test setup.
+So it was time consuming to test the code directly at the Toollabs server.
+Later I learnt how to get a local test setup and things became much smoother.
+Among technologies I leant to use Jinja templating, Bootstap etc. Finally as already mentioned in the Achievements section the use of an OOP approach helped me to appreciate the power of OOP design.

 ### Things to keep next time

-- Start early with getting familiar with the tools and technology needed for the project.
-- Ask questions to the mentors whenever necessary.
-- Following the planned project timeline and meeting the deliverables in time.
-- Well documentation of weekly progress through reports and blogs.
+There are some of the thing which I think I was right to do.
+Right after the selection results were announced on May 4, 2017 I communicated with my mentors to seek their guidance on how they would want to get started with the project.
+This enabled us to start work and even start coding in the community bonding period itself.
+Secondly, for a software development life cycle it is very important to be clear about what the requirements are.
+So one needs to keep asking questions periodically about whether one is going in the right direction.
+I think I have been able to do so and ask questions to the mentors whenever I felt it was necessary.
+This enabled me to follow the planned project timeline and meet the deliverables more or less in time.
+Lastly I have been documenting my weekly progress informally in a personal blog and updating official weekly reports in the phabricator as well.

 ### Things to try next time

-- Detailed project planning.
-- Keep track of daily progress in phabricator.
-- Finish the meetings in time.
-Don't stretch them long.
-- Have the local test setup in place from the beginning.
+After doing a project as GSoC one always finds some of the things which have scope for improvement.
+I believe that we have done a good job while planning the project timeline but there could have been finer planning.
+That is to say we could have broken the tasks into further subtasks to have better clarity of understanding.
+This will enable us to better prioritise the tasks well in advance.
+For example for the multiple image upload the possiblity to have pagination came pretty late while we had other things with higher priority at hand.
+Secondly, we can try to keep track of review comments in some shared location from the beginning of the project itself.
+This will help both the student and mentors to avoid repetitions.
+Thirdly, on the later half of the project I spent at least 10 hours per week in meetings.
+I believe we can try to not stretch them too long.

 ### How the tool works